 There is a lot more to be explored in our analysis of the evolution of the network of communities in Summit County.
-However, given the need to report on our second test, we must stop here-content with the fact that the test accomplished its goal: to determine if the evolution of a network of communities could be effectively modeled with the SACS Toolkit and if such an analysis could provide theoretically novel insights into the evolution of this complex system.
+In fact, as discussed in our review of the SACS Toolkit, we devoted an entire study to modeling the continuous dynamics of Summit County by employing our case-based density approach, which makes use of genetic algorithms, ordinary differential equations and the advection (partial differential equation) equation(See Rajaram and Castellani 2013).
+Our 2013 study likewise confirmed the importance of conceptualizing and modeling communities as dynamic and evolving.
+However, given the need to report on our second test, we must stop here, content with the fact that the test accomplished its goal: it determined that the evolution of a network of communities could be effectively modeled with the SACS Toolkit and that such an analysis does provide theoretically novel insights into the evolution of this complex system.